OSGeo/PROJ/docs/source/usage/differences.rst

 -----------------------

 Before PROJ 6, the proj_def.dat was used to provide general and per-projection parameters, when +no_defs was not specified.
 It has now been removed.
-In particular, the +ellps=WGS84 is no longer a default.
+In case, no ellipsoid or datum specification is provided in the PROJ string, the default ellipsoid is GRS80 (was WGS84 in previous PROJ versions).